MicrosoftDocs/VBA-Docs/access/Concepts/Structured-Query-Language/having-clause-microsoft-access-sql.md

 ---

-# HAVING Clause (Microsoft Access SQL)
+# HAVING clause (Microsoft Access SQL)

 **Applies to:** Access 2013 | Access 2016

 Specifies which grouped records are displayed in a [SELECT](https://msdn.microsoft.com/library/a5c9da94-5f9e-0fc0-767a-4117f38a5ef3%28Office.15%29.aspx) statement with a GROUP BY clause.
-After[GROUP BY](group-by-clause-microsoft-access-sql.md) combines records, HAVING displays any records grouped by the GROUP BY clause that satisfy the conditions of the HAVING clause.
+After [GROUP BY](group-by-clause-microsoft-access-sql.md) combines records, HAVING displays any records grouped by the GROUP BY clause that satisfy the conditions of the HAVING clause.

 ## Syntax
-<a name="sectionSection0"> </a>

 SELECT  _fieldlist_ FROM _table_ WHERE _selectcriteria_ GROUP BY _groupfieldlist_ [HAVING _groupcriteria_ ]